hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ### Unpack the installation file {#unpackinstall}

-1. Make sure you are logged into the seed VM host as root.
-If not:
+1. Log into your install system as root.

 		sudo su -

-2. Create a directory named `work`:

-		mkdir /root/work
-		cd /root/work

-3. Extract the installation package to the `work` directory:
+2. Extract the installation package to the `root` directory:

 		tar zxvf /root/HPHelionOpenStack_1.0.tgz

-	This creates and populates a `tripleo/` directory within root's home directory.
+	This creates and populates a `tripleo/` directory within the `work' directory.

 ### Install the seed VM and build your cloud {#startseed}